philemonnwanne/docker-on-steroids/docs/nerdy-installation.md

 Wait for the process to complete successfully as it can take a while depending on network.
 Once you see `Machine booted and ready!` the process is complete and you can now login to your linux virtual machine via SSH.

-## Step 5: Accessing your Linux virtual machine
+## Accessing your Linux virtual machine

 This final command  `vagrant ssh` allows you access to the newly created virtual machine, and you can confirm this by checking the left part of terminal where you will notice that the curent logged in user is now @```vagrant.```